algal/UsesAlpha/README.md

-This command line app detects when an image file has an alpha channel and does not use it.
+This command line app detects when an image file has an alpha channel it does not need.

 ## what's alpha channel?